Claflin, Kansas, located in northeast Barton County, got its start when the Missouri Pacific Railroad made plans to come through the area.

-By the spring of 1887, the railroad tracks were laid and a depot was built on the south side of the tracks.
-The station was then called Giles City after Stelle Giles, who lived nearby.
-A town company was organized which also planned to build south of the tracks, however, W.A.
+By the spring of 1887, the railroad tracks were laid, and a depot was built on the south side of the tracks.
+The station was called Giles City after Stelle Giles, who lived nearby.
+A town company was organized which also planned to build south of the tracks; however, W.A.
 Giles, who owned the land, would not sell the 40 acres that the company wanted.
 The company decided to build north of the tracks and purchased land from J. H. Williamson.
 Judge O.P.
 Hamilton surveyed the site and laid out the town in a cornfield.
-The city was named after Judge Hamilton’s wife whose maiden name was Claflin.
+The city was named after Judge Hamilton’s wife, whose maiden name was Claflin.
 The Claflin Town Company, with Stelle Giles as President, filed the townsite with the Barton County Register of Deeds on March 31, 1887.

 George Norris had a furniture store and later became Claflin’s first undertaker.
-Some of the other businesses that followed were a cafe built and operated by Cas Dermitt, and an elevator built by a Mr. Graham and operated by A. A. German that was powered by a blind horse, and Charles Bucker operated a general blacksmith shop.
+Some of the other businesses that followed were a cafe built and operated by Cas Dermitt, an elevator built by a Mr. Graham and operated by A. A. German that was powered by a blind horse, and Charles Bucker operated a general blacksmith shop.
 The Claflin Clarion, published by Charles Vert, began operation in 1888.

-A schoolhouse for District 80 was erected in 1889 and the Farmers and Merchants State Bank was organized in about 1892.
+A schoolhouse for District 80 was erected in 1889, and the Farmers and Merchants State Bank was organized in about 1892.

-The city was incorporated in 1901 and H.E.
+The city was incorporated in 1901, and H.E.
 Hill became the first mayor.

-Through the years, Claflin remained a small town with its population peaking at 921 people in 1950.
+Claflin remained a small town through the years, with its population peaking at 921 people in 1950.